OFFSET YOUR POWER COSTS WITH ONSITE GENERATION

 - Superior communication skills, both oral and written

-- The Manager, Business Development will be paid a monthly salary plus commission and options with bonus potential.
+The Senior Accountant will be paid a monthly salary plus options and will have bonus opportunities based on performance.

 Please submit your cover letter and resume to: firstname.lastname@example.org